-As a minority group that regularly battles prejudice, violence, and ignorance from governments, hate groups, and the like, LGBTQ people know what it’s like to be discriminated against.
+As a minority group that regularly battles prejudice, violence, and ignorance from governments, hate groups, and the like, LGBTQIA+ people know what it’s like to be discriminated against.

-That’s why the gay community tends to pride itself on being anti-discriminatory and accepting of people from all walks of life.
+That’s why the queer community tends to pride itself on being anti-discriminatory and accepting of people from all walks of life.

 Before I go on, let me define the kind of racism I’m talking about to avoid confusion.
 Racism, in an institutional sense, is race-based discrimination from a position of power or privilege.

 This means that a gay person with white privilege can be racist toward gay people of color and people of color in general.